991jo/uranv2-preprocessing/README.md

 To build the code simply run `cargo build --release`.
 The binaries can then be found in `target/release`.

+The main branch does not support an aesthetic criterion.
+This feature is in the [aesthetics branch](https://github.com/991jo/uranv2-preprocessing/tree/aesthetics)

 ## Packing/Unpacking

 Use the `packing` binary to pack/unpack the graph.